drewmcneely/adjoint1b/blogpost/blogpost.md

 Cartesian categories come equipped with diagonal maps that do something very similar to this.
 Paired with the projections, this makes all objects of Cartesian categories comonoids as well, and in fact all Cartesian categories are Markov categories.
 These don't make for very interesting categories in terms of probability though, since all morphisms are deterministic as mentioned earlier.
 But if we have a probability monad on a Cartesian category, we can transport the diagonal maps into its Kleisli category, and these become precisely the copy maps.

-Why do we want this comultiplication structure on our objects?
+So why do we want this comultiplication structure on our objects?
 If we think of string diagrams as having pipes through which information flows, then it's useful to duplicate information and run different transformations on their parallel streams for comparison.

 In probability theory, we have a kind of projection known as marginalization.